Skip to Content

 Know your rights: Race, Ethnicity, or National Origin-Based Discrimination

 Learn more here about your right to be free from discrimination based on race, ethnicity, or national origin, and how the law protects you.
-The ACLU provides resources and advocacy support, aiming to empower individuals by ensuring they fully understand their legal rights and pathways for legal recourse against discrimination.
+The ACLU provides resources and advocacy support so individuals can better understand their rights and the steps for legal recourse.

 Harvard Business Review